 It takes more thought to reduce a half-hour discussion into a brief statement for the minutes.
 The minutes should reflect the decision of the board.
 Extensive debate during a meeting should not be reported; opinions and conclusions of those in attendance should be avoided.
+Reject individual demands to specifically note why a board member voted against a motion and their personal reasons for same – it is irrelevant, because all you need to record is the decision of the Board.
 The secretary should instead describe what occurred (the motion that was made for example) and summarize the details and conclusions reached.
-Once again, minutes should be brief yet accurately reflect the proceedings of the meeting, and in particular the decision of the board do there is a record of that decision.
+Once again, minutes should be brief yet accurately reflect the proceedings of the meeting, and in particular the decision of the board so there is a record of that decision.
 This requires more attention and skill than just simply writing down everything that is said.

 Conduct of Meeting